 You must indemnify, hold harmless, and defend Tektronix from and against any claims or lawsuits, including attorneys' fees, that arise from or result from the use or distribution of Video Test Sequences as modified by You.

-You must include a valid copyright notice on Vour products and sarvice s that include copies of the Vidao Tast Sequences.
-Tour products and services s that include copies of the video fest
+You must include a valid copyright notice on Your products and services that include copies of the Video Test Sequences.

 Table of Contents